mdp-toolkit/mdp-docs/source/tutorial_src/tutorial.rst

 the developer free to concentrate on the implementation of the learning and execution phases.
 Because of the common interface, the node then automatically integrates with the rest of the library and can be used in a network together with other nodes.

+.. todo:
+  Todo - Explain What is a Phase??

 A node can have multiple training phases and even an undetermined number of phases.
 This allows the implementation of algorithms that need to collect some statistics on the whole input before proceeding with the actual training, and others that need to iterate over a training phase until a convergence criterion is satisfied.
-The ability to train each phase using chunks of input data is maintained if the chunks are given as an iterable.
-Moreover, crash recovery is optionally available: in case of failure, the current state of the flow is saved for later inspection.
+It is possible to train each phase using chunks of input data if the chunks are given as an iterable.
+Moreover, crash recovery can be optionally enabled, which will save the state of the flow in case of a failure for later inspection

 MDP is distributed under the open source LGPL license.
 It has been written in the context of theoretical research in neuroscience, but it has been designed to be helpful in any context where trainable data processing algorithms are used.
-Its simplicity on the user's side, the variety of readily available algorithms, and the reusability of the implemented nodes make it also a useful educational tool.
+Its simplicity on the user's side, the variety of readily available algorithms, and the reusability of the implemented nodes also make it a useful educational tool.

 With over 10,000 downloads since its first public release in 2004, MDP has become a widely used Python scientific software.
 It has minimal